CurveDocs/curve-docs/docs/stableswap-ng_exchange/pools/metapool.md

 ### `coins`
 !!! description "`StableSwap.coins(arg0: uint256) -> addresss: view`"

-    Getter for the coin at index `arg0` within the pool.
+    Getter for the coin at index `arg0` within the metapool. coins[0] always return the coin paired against the basepool.

     Returns: coin (`address`).